Our Adoption Process (updated 3-28-21)

 Generally, greyhounds have not been exposed to young children during their racing careers, so we are very careful in adopting greyhounds to families with children.
 Since children and dogs of any breed are not necessarily a match made in heaven, an Adoption Representative will spend a great deal of time counseling families who have children.

-Submit a Greyhound Adoption Application.
+Submit a Greyhound Adoption Application; PLEASE DO NOT USE A SMART PHONE TO SUBMIT THE APPLICATION AS IT WILL NOT REACH US.
 Please read the Application carefully and consider the importance of your responses.
 Adopting a Greyhound is a serious responsibility requiring a long-term commitment.
 You may print off and send in an application or complete an application online.
 YOU MUST BE AT LEAST 21 YEARS OLD TO SUBMIT AN ADOPTION APPLICATION.
-Please note that we can only adopt within the Houston Metropolitan Area as we require a home visit.
-However, if you live outside the Houston Metro Area, please call the office to check as we do adopt out to places like Conroe, College Station, Galveston, and surrounding Houston cities.
+Please note that we only adopt within the Greater Houston Metropolitan area as we require a home visit.

-PLEASE NOTE THAT AN APPLICATION CANNOT BE CONSIDERED UNLESS IT IS COMPLETE AND A $25 NON-REFUNDABLE APPLICATION FEE HAS BEEN PAID.
-IF YOU ADOPT A GREYHOUND FROM GPA-HOUSTON, YOUR $25 APPLICATION FEE WILL BE CREDITED AGAINST ANY ADOPTION FEE PAYABLE AT ADOPTION TIME.
-IF YOUR APPLICATION IS WITHDRAWN BY YOU, YOU WILL NOT RECEIVE A REFUND.
-ALL APPLICATION FEES WILL BE DEPOSITED IN GPA-HOUSTON’S GENERAL OPERATING FUND.
-IF GPA-HOUSTON DECLINES YOUR APPLICATION FOR ANY REASON, WE WILL REFUND YOUR APPLICATION FEE.
+PLEASE NOTE THAT AN APPLICATION CANNOT BE CONSIDERED UNLESS IT IS COMPLETE AND A $25 MEMBERSHIP APPLICATION FEE HAS BEEN PAID.
+IF THE APPLICATION IS WITHDRAWN BY YOU, YOU WILL NOT RECEIVE A REFUND.
+ALL MEMBERSHIP APPLICATION FEES WILL BE DEPOSITED IN GPA-HOUSTON’S GENERAL OPERATING FUND.
+IF GPA-HOUSTON DECLINES YOUR APPLICATION FOR ANY REASON, WE WILL REFUND YOUR MEMBERSHIP APPLICATION FEE.
 GPA-HOUSTON RESERVES THE RIGHT TO DENY ANY APPLICATION FOR ADOPTION FOR ANY REASON AT ANY TIME.

 After we have received your Application and payment, you will be contacted by an Adoption Representative within 72 hours to briefly discuss your Application.
 If after this initial conversation, you and the Adoption Representative agree that a greyhound may be a good fit for you and your family, an office visit will be scheduled.

 Technology is a wonderful thing, but sometimes it fails us.
-If you are not contacted by email or telephone within 72 hours of submitting your Application, please let us know either by email firstname.lastname@example.org, by telephone 832-813-8419 or by fax 832-823-5326.
+If you are not contacted by email or telephone within 72 hours of submitting your Application, please let us know either by email , by telephone to 832-813-8419 or by fax 832-823-5326.

 The Office Visit